InancGorgulu/YOLO-Project/yolov5_training/README.md

 --weights '':
 Specifies the path to the weights file.
 Leaving it empty ('') means that no pre-trained weights are loaded and the model will be trained from scratch.
-Usage: You can use a path to pre-trained weights (e.g., yolov5s.pt) to perform transfer learning, or leave it empty to start with random weights.
+Usage: You can use a path to pre-trained weights (e.g., yolov5s.pt, best.pt, last.pt) to perform transfer learning, or leave it empty to start with random weights.

 --name yolov5s_results:
 Sets the name of the experiment.
-The results will be saved in a folder named yolov5s_results.
+The results will be saved in a folder named yolov5s_results in this case.
 Usage: Use a descriptive name to organize your experiments, making it easier to track and compare different training runs.

 --cache: